abdisamadjoe/Hearline/README.md

 Hearline is a free Chrome Extension that reads any webpage out loud while highlighting each word in real time.
 Think of it like a karaoke cursor for the web.
 It was built for students, professionals, and anyone who learns better by listening.

 No account required.
 No data sent anywhere.
-Ever.

 <img width="1920" height="1080" alt="Chrome - Browsers White Mode" src="https://github.com/user-attachments/assets/3d3e4ac4-3e50-44b2-8071-da9b05814c17" />

 ---